boonebgorges/bp-groupblog/readme.txt

 1) unzip the bp-groupblog.zip file into `/wp-contents/plugins/bp-groupblog`

-2) Copy the template directory `/wp-content/plugins/bp-groupblog/groupblog` to your active member theme directory:

-`/wp-content/themes/your-current-active-theme/groupblog`

-3) activate the plugin site wide.
+2) activate the plugin

+3) You are done!

 NOTE: You *must* activate this component AFTER bp has been activated.

 == Frequently Asked Questions ==

-= Why did you build this on a version of BuddyPress that is not yet released? =
+= Why did you build on a version of BuddyPress that's not yet released? =

 This plugin requires the Group API included in BuddyPress 1.1.
 This API is needed to hook into the creation stages of the group.
 It also simplifies development for plugins extending group functionality.